smddev/site/src/content/projects/en/risk-audit-system.md

   - ReactJS
   - Redux
   - Redux-Saga
-description: Planning and carrying out professional risk audits.
+description: Conducting Professional Risk Audit Planning and Execution
 ---
-This web application allows planning and carrying out professional risk audits.
+This web application facilitates the planning and execution of professional risk audits.
+It comprises two primary modules:

-It consists of two major parts: audit schedule (to define audit dates, places and responsible persons for checks) and a block dedicated to audit reports (to assess professional risks found during check routine, upload photos, assign responsible for fixing.)
+* ### Audit Schedule

+Defines audit dates, locations, and personnel responsible for conducting checks.

+* ### Audit Reports

+Allows for the assessment of professional risks identified during routine checks, the uploading of photographic evidence, and the assignment of responsibility for corrective actions.

 ## Outcome

-Product was delivered to the leading producer of electricity and heat in the North West region of Russia.
+The product was successfully delivered to the leading electricity and heat producer in Russia's North-West region.